 - Mirin – Mirin is a rice wine that is made from glutinous rice.
 It has a subtly sweet, umami flavor and can typically be found in the international section of your local grocery store.
 If you can’t find mirin, rice wine vinegar can be used in its place.

-How to make this grilled teriyaki chicken recipe:
+How to make this grilled teriyaki chicken

-Recipe Tips:
+Expert Tips:

 - Marinate the chicken overnight, if possible.
 You want to allow at least 2 hours for the chicken to marinate and absorb the sauce.
 However, for an even deeper flavor, I recommend leaving it in the fridge overnight.

-- To store: Place any leftover grilled teriyaki chicken in an airtight container, and keep it in the fridge for up to 3-4 days.
+Place any leftover grilled teriyaki chicken in an airtight container, and keep it in the fridge for up to 3-4 days.

-- To reheat: Let your frozen chicken thaw in the fridge overnight.
-Then, arrange the chicken in a single layer in an oven-safe dish, cover it with foil, and place it in the oven at 350 degrees Fahrenheit for 15-20 minutes or until it is heated through.
+Alternatively, transfer your chicken to a freezer-safe container, and freeze it for up to 3 months.
+When it comes to reheating, thaw the frozen chicken in the fridge overnight.
+Then, arrange the chicken in a single layer in an oven-safe dish, cover it with foil, and place it in the oven at 350ºF for 15-20 minutes or until it is heated through.

 No, teriyaki marinade has a thinner consistency and is used to flavor the meat slowly, soaking into the protein over several hours.
 Meanwhile, teriyaki sauce is served poured over meat or as a condiment and is thicker and stickier than a marinade.